talos/nyc-stabilization-unit-counts/quarterly-property-tax-bills-pdf/README.md

   [xpdf]: http://www.foolabs.com/xpdf/download.html

-You will also need node and npm.
-Then, in this directory:

-    npm install
+You will need Python 2.7, but without any special requirements.

 ### Use as script

-Can be used with single file:

-    node run.js /path/to/nopv.pdf > outputfile.csv

-Can also be used with a directory full of files:
+Must be used with a directory full of files:

-    node run.js /path/to/input/ > outpufile.csv
+    python scrape.py /path/to/input/ > outpufile.csv

 A CSV is written to stdout, with errors written to stderr.

-### Use as library

-You can also use the scraper directly in a node script.

-    scraper = require('./scrape.js')
-    scraper('path/to/file.pdf', callback(data));